-Read the sentences and choose the correct answer (A, B, C or D).
-1 'Do you have a broken heart?' asked Robin.
-Allan said he A 15 D Could U IIdS u iu 2 Robin jumped the river. the friar's bad ck, and they sta arted to cross A at B above C onto D over 3 'My sons killed o starving.' ne of the king's d leer because we A was B aren't C needed D were 4 Little John ran off to find the woman's sons.
+each space. a 'Do you have a broken heart?', asked Robin.
+Allan said he L b Robin jumped the friar's back and they started the river. arted to cross A at B above C onto D over C 'My son killed one o of the king's deer be B aren't cause we d Little John ran off to find the woman's sons.
 He not have to go far.
-A did B could C needed D must 5 The sheriff though was a stupid idea, but he A held B kept C forced D took 6 It didn't long for Robin to find the two friars: he could smell the shiny yellow coins!
-A last B take C feel D pass 7 On the day of Ellen woke up early. 's marriage Sir Stephen Trent, Robin A at B like C together D to 8 'Here is my preser neck and · · · · · · · · · · · · · · · · · · · the chain from the bishop's A robbing B taking C handing D lying 9 Nottingham's ener outlaw, the robber Sir Robin of L .ocksley!
-A but B real C now חסנ ע
+A did B could C needed D must е The sheriff thoug was a stupid idea, but he A held B kept C forced D took f It didn't long for Robin to find the two friars.
+He cosmell the shiny, yellow coins! ars.
+He could A last B take C feel D pass g On the day of Ellen woke up early. i's marriage Sir Stephen Trent, Robin A at B with C together D to h 'Here is my present,' he said, lifting the chain from the bishop's neck and it to Ellen.
+A robbing B taking C handing D lying i Robin Hood - the outlaw, the robber of the rich, the Sheriff of Nottingham's enemy - was Sir Robin of Locksley!
+A finally B really C now D not A finally B really U now חot ע not